Automation Workflows

 Click Test to verify n8n receives the request.

-Enable on Campaign
+Enable on Call Flow

 Step 3: Build Your Workflow